María Casares

-María Casares (21 November 1922 – 22 November 1996) was a Spanish-born French actress and one of the most distinguished stars of the French stage and cinema.
+María Victoria Casares y Pérez (21 November 1922 – 22 November 1996) was a Spanish-born French actress and one of the most distinguished stars of the French stage and cinema.
 She was credited in France as Maria Casarès.

 Early life

 Casares was born María Victoria Casares y Pérez in A Coruña, Galicia, the daughter of Santiago Casares Quiroga, a minister in Manuel Azaña's government and Prime Minister of Spain, and of Gloria Pérez.
 She was a volunteer in Madrid hospitals already at age fourteen.
 Her father was a member of the Republican government so at the outbreak of the Spanish Civil War (1936), the family was forced to flee Spain.
 Her father went to London, but she and her mother sought refuge in Paris.

 There, María attended the Victor Duruy school, where she learned French and was befriended by a teacher and his Spanish wife, who inspired her to go into the theatre.
 After graduation, she took voice classes with René Simon.
 She enrolled in the Paris Conservatoire, where she won First Prize for tragedy and Second Prize for comedy.